snowplow-archive/snowplow.github.com/_posts/2017-04-24-introducing-factotum-server.md

 In [previous posts][snowplow-job-make], we have talked about how our pipeline orchestration journey started with `cron` and `make`, before moving on to release [Factotum][factotum-first-blog].
 Initially, the only way to interact with Factotum has been through the CLI, but now we have Factotum Server.

-Where Factotum fills the gap of our previous Make-based solution, Factotum Server replaces much of our `cron` usage in a form that is accessible via HTTP requests.
+Where Factotum fills the gap of our previous Make-based solution, Factotum Server replaces much of our Cron usage in a form that is accessible via HTTP requests.
 It is the next natural step for what we already have - read on to find out more.

 1. [Why Factotum Server?](#why)
 2. [Factotum Server 0.1.0](#factotum)